nikhilmwarrier/Parachute/README.md

 # Parachute

-## This project is paused.
-Feel free to fork it if you want to improve it
+## My fork of Parachute, with Arc-Dark colorscheme and less blur and translucency.

+---
+Note: This project was paused by its original author.
+I am not actively maintaining this either.
+This is a slightly visually tweaked fork to suit my tastes.
+Use at your own risk
+---

 <p align="center">
   <img src="parachute.svg">